How to Get More Accounting Clients With Crypto in the USA

 Koinly's crypto accountant directory can help with that.
 We list trusted and experienced crypto accountants in the USA (and around the world) and the directory has proven to be hugely popular for Koinly users.

-Get listed on our dedicated USA crypto accountants directory - apply here.
+Get listed on our dedicated USA crypto accountants directory.

 This is why almost all crypto accountants opt to use the right tools for the job, in the form of a crypto tax calculator - like Koinly

 Crypto tax software saves you, and your clients, hours.
-It imports transactions from all the exchanges, wallets or blockchain a given investor uses, identifies the cost basis of those transactions (or the fair market value on the day of the transaction) and converts it into USD - saving hours of spreadsheets and manual calculations.
-In even better news, Koinly generates a variety of IRS compliant crypto tax reports, ready to help your client file, or you to file on their behalf - including the Form 8949 and Schedule D, the Complete Tax Report and the TurboTax Report.
+It imports transactions from all the exchanges, wallets, or blockchains a given investor uses, identifies the cost basis of those transactions (or the fair market value on the day of the transaction), and converts it into USD - saving hours of spreadsheets and manual calculations.
+In even better news, Koinly generates a variety of IRS-compliant crypto tax reports, ready to help your client file, or you to file on their behalf - including Form 8949 and Schedule D, the Complete Tax Report, and the TurboTax Report.

 Koinly offers CPA licenses for crypto accountants managing every step on behalf of their clients, or your client can simply give you access to their existing Koinly account via their settings.